-On August 3, 2017, FNFV LLC entered into a definitive agreement (the 99 Merger Agreement), by and among J. Alexander's Holdings, Inc. (J. Alexander's), its subsidiary J. Alexander's LLC (JAX Op), Nitro Merger Sub, Inc. (Merger Sub), a wholly-owned subsidiary of JAX Op, Fidelity Newport Holdings, LLC (FNH, together with FNFV LLC, the 99 Sellers), and 99 Restaurants, LLC (99 Restaurants), to merge Merger Sub with and into 99 Restaurants, whereupon the separate existence of Merger Sub shall cease and 99 Restaurants shall continue as the surviving company and a subsidiary of JAX Op (the 99 Merger).
+On August 3, 2017, FNFV LLC entered into a definitive agreement (the 99 Merger Agreement), by and among J. Alexander's Holdings, Inc. (J. Alexander's), its subsidiary J. Alexander's Holdings, LLC (JAX Op), Nitro Merger Sub, Inc. (Merger Sub), a wholly-owned subsidiary of JAX Op, Fidelity Newport Holdings, LLC (FNH, together with FNFV LLC, the 99 Sellers), a 55% owned subsidiary of FNFV LLC, and 99 Restaurants, LLC (99 Restaurants), a wholly-owned subsidiary of FNH, to merge Merger Sub with and into 99 Restaurants, whereupon the separate existence of Merger Sub shall cease and 99 Restaurants shall continue as the surviving company and a subsidiary of JAX Op (the 99 Merger).
 99 Restaurants is the owner of our Ninety Nine Restaurant & Pub restaurant concept.
 Pursuant to the 99 Merger Agreement, FNH will exchange 100% of its ownership interest in 99 Restaurants for common share equivalents of J. Alexander's (as described below).

 Under the terms of the 99 Merger Agreement, 99 Restaurants will be valued at an enterprise value of \$199.0 million, with consideration to be paid to the 99 Sellers by J. Alexander's and JAX Op consisting of newly issued equity valued at \$179.0 million, issued in the form of 16,272,727 new Class B Units of JAX Op and 16,272,727 shares of new Class B Common Stock of J. Alexander's, and the assumption of \$20.0 million of net debt.
+FNH and FNFV LLC will receive approximately 12.64 million and 3.63 million of each of the Class B Common Stock and Class B Units issued, respectively.
+Therefore, Splitco will directly control 11.7% of the voting interest through its directly held Class B shares and indirectly control 40.8% of the voting interest through its control of FNH's directly held Class B shares.
 For purposes of the 99 Merger, each Class B Unit, together with one share of Class B Common Stock, will be issued at an agreed price of \$11.00.
-Prior to the 99 Merger, 99 Restaurants will assume \$60 million of currently outstanding debt of certain of its affiliates and FNFV LLC will contribute \$40.0 million to 99 Restaurants in exchange for newly issued membership interest in 99 Restaurants.
+Prior to the 99 Merger, 99 Restaurants will assume \$60.0 million of currently outstanding debt of certain of its affiliates and FNFV LLC will contribute \$40.0 million to 99 Restaurants in exchange for newly issued membership interest in 99 Restaurants.
 The proceeds of this cash contribution will be used by J. Alexander's to repay a portion of the assumed debt immediately following the closing of the 99 Merger.
+William P. Foley, II will join the J. Alexander's Board of Directors, and it is expected that Lonnie J. Stout II will remain Chief Executive Officer of the combined company.
 Closing is contingent on customary closing conditions, including approval of the shareholders of J. Alexander's and certain regulatory clearances, and is expected in the fourth quarter of 2017.